brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 But that does not hold for the other algorithms.

+`shift_left` and `shift_right` fall into a similar boat as `iota`, but aren't completely without questions. [@P1243R4] originally proposed these, but were dropped from the paper based on discussion about the return type. `shift_right` has a straightforward return type of `subrange(new_first, last)`.
+But what should `shift_left` return?
+If, for consistency, it returns `subrange(first, new_last)` then we don't return `last` &mdash; even though we had to to compute it, unlike all the other `ranges` algorithms.
+So that question will still have to be answered.

 ### `std::adjacent_difference` &rarr; `ranges::adjacent_transform`

 `std::adjacent_difference` joins `std::accumulate` and `std::inner_product` in the list of algorithms prejudicially named after a specific operation.
 We do not yet have `views::adjacent_transform` ([Tier 1]{.addu} above), and this would be the algorithm version of those views: